open-physiology/open-physiology-viewer/manual/model.md

  ### Border

  A flat shape such as lyph or region has a border.
-The border is an object that extends `Entity` and inherits all its properties: it can have its own ID, a name, a reference to an external source, etc. The owner can refer to its border via its `border` field.
+The border is an object that extends the class `resource` and inherits all its properties: it can have its own ID, a name, a reference to an external source, etc. The owner can refer to its border via its `border` field.

  Practically, borders do not make much sense without their hosting entities.
 Hence, we auto-generate borders for all lyphs and regions in the model and merge inline objects defining border content within the hosting entity with the generated object.
 The modeller should only specify entities hosted by the border if the model implies the anatomical relationships among the corresponding concepts.